-This feature is not as popular as it should be mainly because no one’s heard of it as it wasn’t promoted as part of Python 2.6 , but also because Windows users don’t have a file extension (other than .py) to associate with the launcher.
+This feature is not as popular as it should be mainly because it was not promoted as part of Python 2.6 , so that it is relatively unknown, but also because the Windows installer does not register a file extension (other than .py) for this format of file, to associate with the launcher.

 This PEP proposes to fix these problems by re-publicising the feature, defining the .pyz and .pyzw extensions as "Python ZIP Applications" and "Windowed Python ZIP Applications", and providing some simple tooling to manage the format.

-The Python 3.4 installer will associate .pyz and .pyzw "Python ZIP Applications" with the platform launcher so they can be executed.
+The Python 3.5 installer will associate .pyz and .pyzw "Python Zip Applications" with the platform launcher so they can be executed.
 A .pyz archive is a console application and a .pyzw archive is a windowed application, indicating whether the console should appear when running the app.

-For UNIX users, .pyz applications should be prefixed with a #! line pointing to the correct Python interpreter and an optional explanation:
+Python Zip applications can be prefixed with a #! line pointing to the correct Python interpreter and an optional explanation:

-#!/usr/bin/env python3 # This is a Python application stored in a ZIP archive, created with # pyzaa. (binary contents of archive)
+#!/usr/bin/env python3 # Python application packed with zipapp module (binary contents of archive)